don/chariotday/README.md

-# Arduino and MQTT

-Build an IoT device using an Arduino MKR WiFi 1010.
+# Chariot Day IoT Workshop

+Build your own IoT Device.
+You'll learn how to wire hardware and write firmware for the Arduino MKR WiFi 1010.
+We'll use MQTT to transfer data between your device and *the cloud*.
+You'll also learn how to use certificates and the crypto chip on your device to securely communicate with AWS IoT.

+Presented by Don Coleman &amp; Rod Biresch

 ## Exercises